scds/rdm-best-practices/topics/4-publishing.md

 - Many journals and funders require data to be open.
 - There are thousands of data repositories - RDM services can help you decide.
 - Data should be shared in sustainable file formats, with a clear license and documentation.
-- Graduate students should share data in McMaster Dataverse and connect it to their thesis in MacSphere.
+- Connect your publication, dataset, and yourself through DOIs, ORCIDs, and other persistent identifiers.
+Graduate students should share data in McMaster Dataverse and connect it to their thesis in MacSphere.

 ## Additional Resources